datacarpentry/sql-socialsci/episodes/07- Creating tables and views.md

 ## Using SQLite plugin to create tables

-So far  we have created and populated tables from scratch or created tables from eisting tables.
-But initially your data is likely to be external to the relational database system in a set of simple files. typically is CSV or Tab delimited format.
+So far we have created and populated tables from scratch or created tables from existing tables.
+But initially your data is likely to be external to the relational database system in a set of simple files. typically in CSV or Tab delimited format.

 All relational database systems will have some utitity which will allow you to import such files into tables in the database.
 The SQLite plugin has a nice GUI (Graphical Use Interface) to allow you to do this.

-Both the SN7577 and SNN7577_Text tables that we have been using were created in the SQLite plugin by importing a csv  (comma seperated values) r Tab delimited file containing the data.
+Both the SN7577 and SN7577_Text tables that we have been using were created in the SQLite plugin by importing a csv  (comma seperated values) or a Tab delimited file containing the data.

 For large datasets this is a very common approach